How To Create A Daily Construction Report Template Step-By-Step

 Whether it’s a concrete mixer malfunction or a late delivery of cement, list any setbacks or bottlenecks your team encountered during the day.

-Note their causes, how they were addressed and any potential impacts on the project timeline or budget as a result.
+Note the causes, how the issues were addressed, and any potential impacts on the project timeline or budget that they caused.

 6. Report Incidents Or Near Misses